shen390s/c-capnproto/README.md

 ## Status

-This is a merge of 3 forks of [James McKaskill's great work](https://github.com/jmckaskill/c-capnproto), which has been untouched for a while:
+https://github.com/opensourcerouting/c-capnproto was a merge of 3 forks of [James McKaskill's great work](https://github.com/jmckaskill/c-capnproto), which had been untouched for a while:

 - [liamstask's fork](https://github.com/liamstask/c-capnproto)